mmennelle/degreelink/docs/CURRENT_SYSTEM_STATUS.md

 ## System Overview

-The Course Equivalency and Transfer Planning System is a web application designed for academic advisors and students to:
+The Course Equivalency and Transfer Planning System is a web application designed for academic advisors and students to manage course equivalencies, create degree plans, and track progress toward degree completion.

+**Core Capabilities:**
-- Manage course equivalencies between institutions
+- Course equivalency management between institutions
-- Create and track degree plans
+- Degree plan creation and tracking
+- Prerequisite validation with transitive equivalency support
+- Program requirement validation with constraints
-- Validate prerequisites and program requirements
+- Progress monitoring and course suggestions
-- Monitor student progress toward degree completion

 ---